UAE announces a special focus on trade at COP28

 International trade is to be featured at the United Nations Climate Conference (COP28) for the first time when it convenes in the UAE in November and December.
 The UAE mission to the World Trade Organisation (WTO) made the announcement at the Committee on Trade and Environment, stating that trade will be subject to a dedicated day under the UAE’s COP28 Presidency Thematic Program – in particular its role as an enabler of climate-smart growth, including supply-chain resilience.
-This was then confirmed in a letter from His Excellency Sultan Al Jaber late last week.
+This was then confirmed in a letter from Dr Sultan Al Jaber, COP28 President Designate late last week.

 This alliance, a first in the context of a United Nations Climate Conference, was created to promote the use of trade and investment instruments to deliver climate change mitigation and adaptation solutions.
 It also seeks to ensure open, equitable access to global supply chains, which will support small- and micro-enterprise growth around the world, especially in the global south.